afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/D-PROJECT_EXECUTION.md

 ![image](https://user-images.githubusercontent.com/121602144/211661267-ce354565-5e79-4a40-948d-5bf44eaec8c9.png)
+<br><br>

-    The %% Thresholding function is used to segment input imagesIn digital image processing, thresholding is the simplest method of segmenting images.
+    The %% Thresholding function is used to segment input images.
+In digital image processing, thresholding is the simplest method of segmenting images.
 From a grayscale image, thresholding can be used to create binary images

 ![image](https://user-images.githubusercontent.com/121602144/211661405-1c9d8133-60ad-4b37-92e1-dc157bbef847.png)

+<br><br>

+    The %% Thresholding function is used to segment input images.
+In digital image processing, thresholding is the simplest method of segmenting images.
+From a grayscale image, thresholding can be used to create binary images

 ![image](https://user-images.githubusercontent.com/121602144/211661447-d4d78ec5-4746-4692-ae49-f6a77db2d545.png)
 ![image](https://user-images.githubusercontent.com/121602144/211661504-a3e85804-4cd2-445c-b6d1-9913a8fc456c.png)
 ![image](https://user-images.githubusercontent.com/121602144/211661682-8394f38c-fcaa-4635-abd8-0972c7d4e280.png)